top of page

 Clean Renewable Energy:

-SRC Supports the development of energy sources that lessen our dependence on fossil fuels and preserves watershed habitats.
-Currently, SRC is collaborating with partner organizations to advocate for opening the railbelt electrical grid to independent (non-dam) renewable energy producers.
+SRC Supports the development of local energy sources that lessen our dependence on fossil fuels and preserves watershed habitats.
+Currently, SRC is collaborating with partner organizations to support opening the railbelt electrical grid to independent (non-dam) renewable energy producers.
 We engage in board of directors elections for our local utility co-op, Matanuska Electric Association, supporting candidates that oppose Susitna-Watana and are in favor of diversified and ecologically responsible renewable projects.

 Watchdog: